hash-im-table/portfolio/README.md

     }
 ```

+### Mathematics of a Platformer Game

+Implementing climbing slope functionality using triginometry

 ### Enemy Platform Tracing

 I began tinkering with the above code to see other use cases for it.
 By using the code above to determine the bounds of a rectangular platform, I can essentially map a patrolling enemy around its extremities without the need to constantly set and re-set multiple waypoints.
 Here is what that looked like: